culturing/poems/Poems/The Choir.md

 For we have feared the shades of steel,
 But harbor dreams of living well,
-And dream of lifting off this pyre,
+And dream of lifting off the pyre,
 And lift this chorus as a choir.